rafaelvzago/skupper-tests/README.md

 ## Overview

-This project is designed to test and manage Skupper environments using Ansible roles and scenarios.
-Each role is modular and includes dedicated tests to ensure consistent functionality.
-The structure adheres to Ansible best practices, enabling scalability, reusability, and ease of testing.
+This project is designed to test and manage Skupper environments using modular Ansible roles and scenarios.
+Each role has dedicated tests to ensure reliable and consistent functionality.
+Adhering to Ansible best practices, the project structure is scalable, reusable, and easy to maintain.

 ---